testsigma

 This approach is best suited for smaller projects, such as academic or practical endeavors, and is particularly effective when a small team of one or two developers collaborates on the project.

-Benefits of Big Bang Model:
+Benefits of the Big Bang Model:

 Ease of Implementation: